ScaleChain/scalechain/README.md

 Current status
 ==============
-Investigation done for the blkxxx.dat file format.
+- Investigation done for the blkxxx.dat file format.
+- Write a Scala program that reads the blkxxx.dat file.
+Write a block reader for it.

 TODO
 ====
-Write a Scala program that reads the blkxxx.dat file.
+- Run the block reader to get statistics on blockchain data.
+Ex> What percentage of transaction hashes are written more than once? (to replace redundant transaction hash to a shorter one)
+- Write a prototype that writes blockchain data in columnar layout to compress data using delta encoding, bitmaps, etc.

 Video
 =====